Purohit1999/hospital_management/README.md

 This project is licensed under the **MIT License**.

 ---

 # 🎉 **Conclusion**

-This Hospital Management System is a complete, production-ready, secure, and scalable application that demonstrates:
+This system demonstrates:

-✔ Full-stack Django mastery
+✔ Full-stack Django development
-✔ Proper database modelling
+✔ Secure user authentication
+✔ Robust relational data modeling
 ✔ Stripe payment integration
-✔ Multi-role authentication
-✔ Professional UX principles
+✔ Professional UI/UX
-✔ Modern deployment practices

-Perfect for academic submission, professional portfolios, and real-world hospital systems.
+✔ Real-world hospital workflow automation

+A complete, secure, and production-ready application suitable for academic and professional use.

 ---